truecharts/website/docs/manual/SCALE/guides/dragonfish-storage.md

 ### Migrating to new storage

-We highly advise moving to the new storage backend for existing Apps as well. *At a later date we will update this with migration instructions as well*
+We highly advise moving to the new storage backend for existing Apps as well. *At a later date we will update this with migration instructions as well.*